oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 [`Capabilities.AsynchronousRequestsSupported`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Capabilities.V1.md#AsynchronousRequestsSupported),
 see [OData-VocCap](#ODataVocCap).

+::: example
-Example 9: a service receiving the following header might choose to respond
+Example ##ex: a service receiving the following header might choose to respond
 - asynchronously if the
 synchronous processing of the request will take longer than 10 seconds